globewalldesk/revuu/README.md

 # revuu
 A new kind of learning tool for programming, Revuu makes it unusually easy and fun to review coding tasks.
-Revuu makes it easy to create practical (how-to) programming questions, auto-creating and keeping track of answer files, running your answers in-app, scheduling reviews automatically, etc.
+You can create practical (how-to) programming questions, auto-creating and keeping track of answer files, running your answers in-app, scheduling reviews automatically, etc.

 ## User introduction